cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 - CI workflows for building your customized Docker images for the Open edX platform and its optional modules.
 - Built entirely from reusable `Open edX Github Actions <https://github.com/openedx-actions>`_ community-supported components that are purpose designed to support Open edX software running on Kubernetes.
 - Deployment workflows for deploying your Open edX platform to your new AWS EKS Kubernetes cluster.
 The deployment workflow installs the latest stable versions of the following:
-    - Open edX LMS and CMS
+    - Open edX LMS and Course Management Studio
-    - pre-scaffolded Open edX custom theme
+    - scaffolding to add Open edX custom themes, plugins, and Xblocks to your build
-    - pre-scaffolded example Open edX plugin
-    - sample optional Xblock
-    - Tutor plugin to offload user files to AWS S3 storage bucket
-    - Tutor plugin to manage automated nightly MySQL and MongoDB backups
-    - Tutor plugin for Discovery service
-    - Tutor plugin for Micro Front-end service
-    - Tutor plugin for Credentials service
-    - Tutor plugin for Xqueue service
-    - Tutor plugin for Ecommerce service
-    - Tutor plugin for Discussion Forums
+    - Tutor plugins for all Open edX optional services: Discovery, Micro Front-end, Credentials, Xqueue, Ecommerce, Discussion Forums, Notes, SMTP email
-    - Tutor plugin for Notes service
+    - Hastexo Tutor plugin for AWS S3 integration
-    - add configuration hooks for enabling SMTP email

 The Terraform scripts in your new repo will provide a 1-click means of creating / updating / destroying the following for each environment: